Articolo apparso nel novembre 2006 sul blog di BAIA

 Older than the web, the e-mail survived a bit longer as an effective and reliable way to exchange information.
-Over the years we learn to accept spam and viruses as an integral part of this tool.
-Now we know that, in order to take advantage of the e-mail power, we have to invest time and resources in separating the spam from legitimate e-mail.
+Over the years, we learn to accept spam and viruses as an integral part of this tool.
+Now we know that to take advantage of the e-mail power, we have to invest time and resources in separating the spam from legitimate e-mail.

 One additional problem affecting Web2.0 communities is their popularity.
 I don’t want to sound snobbish, but it’s a real problem.
 Take for example del.icio.us, the powerful bookmarking system that was acquired about one year ago by Yahoo!
 If you visit the most popular bookmarks’ page, or you search the bookmarks database by tags, you can still be able to find links to some very interesting and otherwise invisible content.
 I bet that, as del.icio.us will become more popular, the top 20 list will look more and more similar to the top 10 list on YouTube: “full of crap”, as Chris Anderson would say.

 This is what is happening now to digg, a powerful system to discover valuable content on the web based on the recommendation of a very active community.
 I started to hear some of the most valuable contributors and users of digg, such as Rob Hof, Jeff Nolan, and Niall Kennedy, complaining about the popularization and spamization of digg.
 According to them, it’s a matter of time: the front page of digg will look just like any other collection of questionable jokes, funny videos, and sly spam.